usamafayaz/ai-chatbot/README.md

 - **Send Messages**: Users can input messages and send them to the Gemini API.
 - **Receive Responses**: The AI generates conversational responses based on user input.
-- **Memory Retention**: The AI remembers previous messages in the chat, enabling a continuous and meaningful conversation.
+- **Memory Retention**: The AI remembers previous messages in the current chat, enabling a continuous and meaningful conversation.

 ### Real-time Chat